tu2-atmanand/Linux-Configs/README.md

-# Iinux-shell-scripts
+# Linux Configs

-This is the repo for all my shell scripts of linux os like bash, zsh, fish, etc. This are few small files for minor jobs and not for big softwares.
+This repo is to sync and refer the config files for various softwares i have created in different linux distributions.